futoin/specs/draft/ftn6_iface_executor_concept.md

 ## 2.8.
 Executor

 1. ccm() - get reference to Invoker CCM, if any
-2. addIface( ifacever, impl ) - add interface implementation
+1. register( ifacever, impl ) - add interface implementation
     * ifacever must be represented as FutoIn interface identifier and version, separated by colon ":"
     * impl is object derived from native interface or associative name for lazy loading
-3. process( AsyncSteps as, RequestInfo reqinfo ) - do full cycle of request processing, including all security checks
+1. process( AsyncCompletion as, RequestInfo reqinfo ) - do full cycle of request processing, including all security checks
-4. checkAccess( AsyncSteps as, RequestInfo reqinfo, acd ) - shortcut to check access through #acl interface
+1. checkAccess( AsyncCompletion as, acd ) - shortcut to check access through #acl interface